MarcinBear/YT_videos_analysis/README.md

 All analysis are made in jupyter notebook.

-Code needed for dumping the json file is based on great yt API tutorials made from "Python Engineer". https://www.youtube.com/playlist?list=PLqnslRFeH2UpC8EqlF2aax9A-VLiPDwxP
+Code needed for dumping the json file is based on great yt API tutorials made by "Python Engineer". https://www.youtube.com/playlist?list=PLqnslRFeH2UpC8EqlF2aax9A-VLiPDwxP